lexbor/docs/source/examples/styles/events_insert.md

-This article explains the C code found in [lexbor/styles/events_insert.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/styles/events_insert.c), which demonstrates the process of manipulating HTML documents and applying CSS styles using the Lexbor library.
+This article explains the C code found in [lexbor/styles/events_insert.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/styles/events_insert.c), which demonstrates the process of manipulating HTML documents and applying CSS styles using the `lexbor` library.
 The code operates on a simple HTML structure and applies specific styles based on a CSS stylesheet.

 ## Overview